xdslproject/xdsl/docs/book/src/transform/passes.md

 # Passes

-TODO: First introduce the notion of passes, show how we can then use xDSLOptMain to
-TODO: register a custom binary that runs them.
+TODO: First introduce the notion of passes, show how we can then use xDSLOptMain to register a custom binary that runs them.